 It can be arranged if necessary.
 We have several lenders willing to loan money to our new franchisees.
 One of the more beneficial lenders will loan you the required startup capital as a five year lease arrangement which makes your repayments completely tax deductible!

 Most people assume an SBA loan is the way you start a business.
 Firstly, the SBA is part of the government, so you need to do six inches of paperwork to buy a can of Pepsi.
-Second, which people don't realize is that the bank will try and sell you on the SBA loan as its good for them.
-The bank is loaning you the money, but the SBA is guaranteeing the loan, so the bank has no downside.
-However, the SBA requires 100% collateralization of the loan just like the bank would AND they charge you a 3% loan processing fee for the privilege.
-If you can qualify for an SBA loan you can get a private home equity line cheaper, quicker and with a lower interest rate.
-If you're really determined to get an SBA loan we can walk you through that too, it's just more hassle and more expensive than comparable financing products.
+Second, what people don't realize is that the bank will try and sell you on the SBA loan as its good for them.

 Accessing my IRA or 401k?
 How does that work?